Fibroadenoma: Macroscopic

 Approximately 90% of fibroadenomas are less than 3 cm in diameter.
 However, these tumors have the potential to grow reaching a remarkable size, particularly in young individuals.
 The tumor is round or ovoid, elastic, and nodular, and has a smooth surface.
 The cut surface usually appears homogenous and firm, and is grey-white or tan in colour.

 The pericanalicular type (hard) has a whorly appearance with a complete capsule, while the intracanalicular type (soft) has an incomplete capsule.

 Microscopic

 Fibroadenoma of the breast is a benign tumor composed of a biplastic proliferation of both stromal and epithelial components.
-This biplasia can be arranged in two growth patterns: pericanalicular (stromal proliferation around epithelial structures) and intracanalicular (stromal proliferation compressing the epithelial structures into clefts).
+This biplasia can be arranged in two growth patterns: pericanalicular (stromal proliferation around epithelial structures) and intracanalicular (stromal proliferation compressing the epithelial structures into slit-like spaces).

 These tumors characteristically display hypovascular stroma compared to malignant neoplasms.
 Furthermore, the epithelial proliferation appears in a single terminal ductal unit and describes duct-like spaces surrounded by a fibroblastic stroma.
 The basement membrane is intact.